PaulErpen/auto-ml-exercise-tu-wien/README.md

 There are also scripts that utilize auto-sklearn and tpot on the same data sets.
 This enables us to compare the performance of our own Auto-Ml solution to others.

+## Structure of this Repository

+The ``AutoML`` directory contains code for our own Auto-ML solution.

+The ``CSVLogsProcessing`` directory contains a jupyter notebook to Process the CSV logs.

+The ``data`` directory contains all the data sets.
+The fifa data set is included in its preprocessed state.

+The ``DumpedModels`` directory contains the results of the Auto-ML training.
+Sadly we weren't able to include the trained models for autosklearn and our Auto-ML.
+This were dumps created with joblib and had very huge sizes.
+A single dump could be up to 250 MB.

+The ``eval`` directory contains scripts to retrieve the performance from the dumped model.

+The ``output`` directory contains the CSV-logs created by our own AutoML solution.

+The ``Preprocessing`` directory contains the Jupyter Notebook used to preprocess the FIFA data set.

+The ``training`` directory contains all the scripts for training the Auto-ML models.

 ## How to use

 The code for the Auto-ML solution is located in the ``AutoML`` directory.